Platform Overview

 - LiveKit voice -- Audio streamed via WebRTC.
 Low latency with acoustic echo cancellation (AEC).
 Preferred when available.

-Both modes use the same server-side pipeline: Deepgram for STT, the LLM for response generation, and ElevenLabs for TTS.
+Both modes use the same server-side pipeline: speech-to-text, LLM response generation, and text-to-speech.

 Action System